 The Government of Kenya embarked on the national implementation of the Competency Based Curriculum in January, 2019 for Early Years Education (Pre-Primary 1 and 2, and Lower Primary Grade 1, 2 and 3).
 The implementation progressed to Upper Primary (Grade 4, 5 and 6) based on the reorganization of the Basic Education structure.
-Grade 7 curriculum furthers implementation of the Competency-Based Curriculum to Junior Secondary education level.
+Grade 7 curriculum furthers implementation of the Competency Based curriculum to Junior Secondary education level.
 This level marks the zenith of Middle School education whose main feature is to offer a broad opportunity for the learner to explore talents, interests and abilities before selection of pathways and tracks in Senior Secondary education level.

-The Grade 7 curriculum designs for the respective learning areas will enable the development of 21st Century competencies.
-Ultimately, this will lead to the realization of the vision and mission of the Competency-Based Curriculum as documented in the Basic Education Curriculum Framework (KICD, 2017).
+The Grade 7 curriculum designs for the respective learning areas will enable the development of twenty first century competencies.
+Ultimately, this will lead to the realization of the vision and mission of the Competency Based curriculum as documented in the Basic Education Curriculum Framework (KICD, 2017).

-It is my hope that all Government agencies among other stakeholders in education will use the designs to guide effective and efficient implementation of the learning activities as well as provide relevant feedback on various aspects of the curriculum.
+It is my hope that all government agencies among other stakeholders in education will use the designs to guide effective and efficient implementation of the learning activities as well as provide relevant feedback on various aspects of the curriculum.
 Successful implementation of the Grade 7 curriculum will be a significant milestone towards realization of the curriculum mission 'Nurturing Every Learner's Potential'.

+JULIUS JWAN, MBS, (PhD)

+PRINCIPAL SECRETARY

-JULIUS O. JWAN, MBS, PhD, CBS PRINCIPAL SECRETARY STATE DEPARTMENT FOR EARLY LEARNING AND BASIC EDUCATION MINISTRY OF EDUCATION
+STATE DEPARTMENT OF EARLY LEARNING AND BASIC EDUCATION

+MINISTRY OF EDUCATION